norbert-s/NewmanPostmanTests/README.md

 --------------------------

+THE DEMO TESTS

-the first demo tests run some tests, creates orders, then queries them, updates them and then deletes them
+The first demo tests run some tests, creates orders, then queries them, updates them and then deletes them -using idfferent env variables in postman and also runnin pre-and after test scripts to store and use the results of previous tests